 '''

-package org.datanucleus.samples.jpa2.metamodel;
+package mydomain.metamodel;

 import java.util.;

 import javax.persistence.;

 @Entity

 public class Person

 {

 @Id

 long id;

 String name;

 @OneToMany

 List<Address> addresses;

 }

 '''

-the static metamodel class (generated by datanucleus-jpa-query) will be
+the static metamodel class (generated by datanucleus-jpa-query.jar) will be

 '''

-package org.datanucleus.samples.jpa2.metamodel;
+package mydomain.metamodel;

 import javax.persistence.metamodel.;

 @StaticMetamodel(Person.class)

 public class Person

 {

 public static volatile SingularAttribute<Person, Long> id;

 public static volatile SingularAttribute<Person, String> name;

 public static volatile ListAttribute<Person, Address> addresses;

 }

 '''

 So how do we generate this metamodel definition for our query classes?
-DataNucleus provides an annotation processor in the jar datanucleus-jpa-query that can be used when compiling your model classes to generate the static metamodel classes.
+DataNucleus provides an annotation processor in datanucleus-jpa-query.jar that can be used when compiling your model classes to generate the static metamodel classes.
 What this does is when the compile is invoked, all classes that have persistence annotations will be passed to the annotation processor and a Java file generated for its metamodel.
 Then all classes (original + metamodel) are compiled.